cs343d/assignment1-MiniAPL-release/README.md

     make

 At the terminal in the home directory of this project.
+We've added a simple debug command as well.
+This will enable AddressSanitizer and verify that your `Module` is properly constructed.
+For further debugging I suggest using [LLDB](https://lldb.llvm.org/) or good ol' fashion `print` statements.
+For example, To JIT compile `miniapl_programs/add.mapl` and print the resulting LLVM IR, you can run:

+    make mini-apl-debug program=add

+### Docker

 Alternatively, you may use docker to handle the dependencies and avoid having to install LLVM on your machine.
 To do so, first install [Docker](https://www.docker.com/).